artofcodelabs/rdux/README.md

-# Rdux
+# Rdux - A Minimal Event Sourcing Plugin for Rails

 ![Logo](docs/logo.webp)

-Rdux is a minimal take on event sourcing.
-Rdux is a Rails plugin that provides your application with audit logs.
+Rdux is a lightweight, minimalistic Rails plugin designed to introduce event sourcing and audit logging capabilities to your Rails application.
+With Rdux, you can efficiently track and store the history of actions performed within your app, offering transparency and traceability for key processes.

+**Key Features**

-Rdux gives the Rails app an ability to store in the database sanitized input data, the name of module/class (an action) responsible for processing them, processing result and metadata.
+* Audit Logging 👉 Rdux stores sanitized input data, the name of module or class (action) responsible for processing them, processing results, and additional metadata in the database.
-Rdux represents database data using `Rdux::Action` and `Rdux::FailedAction` models which can be nested.
+* Model Representation 👉 Before action is executed it gets stored in the database through the `Rdux::Action` model. `Rdux::Action` is converted to the `Rdux::FailedAction` when it fails.
+These models can be nested, allowing for complex action structures.
-`Rdux::Action`s can be reverted and retried.
+* Revert and Retry 👉 `Rdux::Action` can be reverted or retried.

+Rdux is designed to integrate seamlessly with your existing Rails application, offering a straightforward and powerful solution for managing and auditing key actions.

 ## 📲 Instalation